GHNewbiee/etma/.github/PULL_REQUEST_TEMPLATE.md

 :earth_africa:

-:blue_heart: Thanks the community for the content.
-Of course, it's under MIT License.
+:blue_heart: Many thanks to the community for the content of the current page which is obviously under MIT License.